Edward-Manela-jr/university-navigation-app-uml/report/04-explanations.md

 The use case diagram illustrates the external actors that interact with the system and the main functionalities they perform.

 **Actors**
-- Student/Visitor – selects destinations and listens to directions.
+- Student/Visitor: selects destinations and listens to directions.
-- Admin – uploads and manages route data.
+- Admin: uploads and manages route data.

 **Use Cases**
 - Select Destination